mcdubjr/hehestreamsAppleTV/README.md

 1. Clone repo
 3. Open the .xcworkspace in Xcode
-4. Select your team in the "Haha Stream" target settings
+4. Select your team in the "hehestreams" target settings
 5. Build and run!

 # Questions?